phonometrica/phonometrica/docs/about/acknowledgements.rst

 We are also grateful to JetBrains for providing us with an academic license of their `C++ editor <https://www.jetbrains.com/clion/>`_.

-The development of query protocols was developed as part of the following project: *A corpus-based longitudinal study of the interphonological features of Japanese learners of French*.
+The development of coding protocols was originally developed as part of the following research project: *A corpus-based longitudinal study of the interphonological features of Japanese learners of French*.
 PI: Sylvain DETEY (Waseda University).
 This project was supported by the Japanese Society for the Promotion of Science (JSPS), Grant-in-Aid for Scientific Research (B) n°23320121 (2011-2014).